 Pioneer of ‘Eskibeat’ (the jagged, electronic backing that characterises the genre), Wiley shot to prominence in 2001 with single Champagne Dance, as part of the Pay As U Go crew.
 Now regarded as the “Godfather of Grime”, he spent a lot of time during his youth and early days as an artist in the Roman’s bustling marketplace.
 Wiley refers to the street as the “nurturer” of grime, because of the amount of young grime artists who would hang out there and take part in the infamous freestyle matches.
 His first music video, Wot Do U Call It? was shot on the Mile End park side of the Roman.

 When a fresh-faced 18 year old Dizzee Rascal released his debut album Boy in Da Corner in 2001, he became a global star.
-Fast forward to present day and the rapper is showing that he hasn’t forgotten where he came from with E3 AF, released in October this year.
+Fast forward to present day and the rapper is showing that he hasn’t forgotten where he came from with E3 AF, released in October 2020.
 His latest album refers to his heritage and his beginnings in the Roman and the surrounding neighbourhoods.
 Like many other members of the scene, Rascal often frequented Rhythm Division, the legendary record shop that has now become Zealand cafe, to sell his music and perform.

 Mercston was a key figure of the grime scene, as a part of several notorious crews like Wolfpack and The Movement.
-The rapper, who recently released his long-awaited debut album Top Tier this year, grew up on the Roman and lived there until he was 25.
+The rapper, who released his long-awaited debut album Top Tier in 2020, grew up on the Roman and lived there until he was 25.
 He recalls the fabled Rhythm Division store and the freestyle battles that would take place outside: “It was the hub.
 Every single artist who would have put their music out in the early days would have gone through Rhythm Division.
 Iconic spot.”
 The Roman is also a special place for Mercston as he shot his first music video, Summertime, outside what was All Star Barbers.